 The Speech Cove LLC provides child-led based intervention to enhance carryover skills through speech therapy for children.
-Services can be provided in the comfort of your own home, online, or in our office.
 The Speech Cove specializes in evaluation and treatment for the following areas:

-An articulation disorder occurs when a child makes sounds with incorrect placement, timing, pressure, speech, and or coordination of the articulators (lips, tongue, teeth, jaw, velum).
-This results in mispronounced sounds that could indicate a speech sound disorder.
+An articulation disorder occurs when a child makes sounds with incorrect placement, timing, pressure, speech, and or coordination of the articulators (lips, tongue, teeth, jaw, velum) that results in mispronounced sounds.

 A phonological process disorder refers to a child's difficulty understanding the sound system and speech rules of our language.
 A child with a phonological disorder may mispronounce a sound in certain words, yet clearly pronounce it in others.

 Childhood apraxia of speech (CAS) is a motor speech disorder that makes it difficult for children to speak.
 Children with the diagnosis of apraxia of speech generally have a good understanding of language and know what they want to say.
 However, they have difficulty learning or carrying out the complex sequenced movements that are necessary for intelligible speech.